wo1fwood/max/README.md

 - **utilities:** this folder contains various non-audio utilities, from small utilities to core-level, and even user-interface objects

 # Namespaces
-Namespaces are a way to greatly reduce time in writing new objects in max.
+I also use Namespacing in my work.
+Namespaces are a way to greatly reduce time in creating objects in max.
 By prefixing abstractions with these identifiers I can easily distinguish the kind of task the abstraction is designed to do.
 And with code hints, max will list similar object-types to me as I'm coding.
 Here are what my namespaces mean:

-- **c.abstraction-name:** A core/top-level utility, most often required for projects to function.
+- **c.abstraction-name:** A core-level utility, most often required for projects to function.
 - **o.abstraction-name:** A visual Object.prototype utility, mostly for user-interfaces.
 - **u.abstraction-name:** A general helper utility that isn't a core util, or a GUI object.
 - **m.abstraction-name:** A processing module that is a logical construction of audio-rate tasks.
 Generally not a child of another module or util.